shangyuj/101B/index.md

 # English 101B
+## 1/25
+### Evaluating the Credibility of Sources
+#### 1. Compare the following two sources.
+Which do you think is a more reliable source?
+Why?
+**American Academy of Pediatrics** [(Link)](https://www.aap.org/) vs. **American College of Pediatricians** [(Link)](https://acpeds.org/)
+- Compare their names, the design of their websites, the content on their websites.
+- Do a search of them.
+Compare the results of the searches.
+#### 2. In groups, find at least **two sources** that you could use for a paper on the following topic:
+- The effects of veganism on the environment
+1. Two minutes to find sources.
+2. Three minutes to discuss and evaluate the sources as a group.
+(Don't forget to do external searches.)
+3. Report to the class your evaluation of the sources: How did you evaluate them?
+Are they reliable?
+Why?

 ## 1/23
 ### Intro to Reflection 1: Your Academic Writing So Far (due 1/28)
 - Free and flexible